-There may on occasion be investments in financial techniques and instruments and derivatives used for efficient portfolio management purposes, or for liquidity holding purposes (such as ancillary liquid assets, are sustainable investments with an environmental objective that do not take into account the criteria for environmentally sustainable economic activities under Regulation (EU) 2020/852. eligible deposits, money market instruments, money market funds, cash FX) which would fall within "#2 Other".
+There may on occasion be investments in financial techniques and instruments and derivatives used for efficient portfolio management purposes, or for liquidity holding purposes (such as ancillary liquid assets, eligible deposits, money market instruments, money market funds, cash FX) which would fall within "#2 Other".
 However, given the nature of the Sub-Fund "#2 Other" investments, it is not possible to apply environmental and/or social safeguard tests to such investments.